salsburygroup/Salsbury_group_codes/JCIM_2023_DW/README.md

 Add the Analysis/ sub-directory, located within the python/ directory, to your Python path.
 To do this, execute the following command: 'export PYTHONPATH=$PYTHONPATH:/your_path/Analysis'

-**Edit the .sh and .py files for the paths on your local computer.**
+**Edit the .sh and .py files for the paths on your local computer.
+There are hardcoded paths that need to be modified according to match your file system.**

 The following python libraries will be needed: numpy,mdtraj,scipy,pyemma,MDAnalysis,matplotlib,and pandas.